Jiseong-Michael-Yang/Machine-Learning/Support Vector Machines.md

 <center><img src="./img/svm_decision_boundary.png" width=300 /></center>

 * Large Margin Classifier in Presence of Outliers
+    * Large <font color="yellow">C</font>
+        * Narrow margin (lower rate of misclassification)
+        * The value of cost function will be sensitive with regard to the deviation of the value of $\theta^Tx$ from the threshold value
-    * Large <font color="yellow">C</font>: Decision boundary like the blue line will be changed drastically by an outlier
+        * Decision boundary like the blue line will be changed drastically by an outlier
+    * Not too large <font color="yellow">C</font>
+        * Broad Margin (higher rate of misclassification)
+        * The value of cost function will be resistant with regard to the deviation of the value of $\theta^Tx$ from the threshold value
-    * Not too large <font color="yellow">C</font>: Decision boundary like the black one will not be changed drastically by an outlier
+        * Decision boundary like the black one will not be changed drastically by an outlier
 <center><img src="./img/svm_outliers.png" width=300 /></center>

 ## 4. Mathmatics Behind Large Margin Classification